New auto sales up in 2021, but long way before full recovery - KVIA

 AP Auto Writer

-DETROIT (AP) — U.S. new vehicle sales rebounded slightly last year from 2020′s dismal numbers, but forecasters expect them to be more than 2 million below the years before the coronavirus pandemic.
+DETROIT (AP) — U.S. new vehicle sales rebounded slightly last year from 2020′s dismal numbers, but were still about 2 million below the years before the coronavirus pandemic.
 The problem isn’t consumer demand.
 It’s low vehicle supplies caused by the global shortage of computer chips.
-Cox Automotive expects 2021 sales to be 14.9 million vehicles, up 2.5% from 2020, the year the pandemic hit the U.S. But during the five years before the pandemic, sales averaged 17.3 million.
-Most automakers will release December and full-year sales numbers on Tuesday.
+Sales hit just over 15 million vehicles in 2021, up 3.4% from 2020, the year the pandemic took hold in the U.S. But during the five years before the pandemic, sales averaged 17.3 million.
+Most automakers are releasing December and full-year sales numbers on Tuesday.
+General Motors was unseated by Toyota as the nation’s top-selling automaker.
+GM sales were down nearly 13% while Toyota was up 10.4%